Last Updated on

-EAT: Arnold’s Lobster & Clam Bar; Perhaps the most longstanding Cape Cod tradition is to gather with the hungry hordes outside at the 30 year old Arnold’s Lobster & Clam Bar for consummate fried and steamed clams, delicate “onion straws” and all manner of fresh shellfish, seafood and burgers.
+EAT: Arnold’s Lobster & Clam Bar; Perhaps the most longstanding Cape Cod tradition (over 40 years!) is to gather with the hungry hordes outside at Arnold’s Lobster & Clam Bar for consummate fried and steamed clams, delicate “onion straws” and all manner of fresh shellfish, seafood and burgers.
 Lines form early in the summer, so be prepared for a wait.
 Lobster Rolls $15.99, Fried Seafood Basket for Two, $25.99.

 SNACK; Cobie’s Clam Shack, Brewster.
 Cobie’s is a picture-book roadside stand that serves up ice-cream, golden fried clams, hot dogs and all the great paper-plate dishes of summer.
 Burgers ($5.95), Lobster Roll ($14.95), Box of Fried Clams ($18.95) – no frills, pure summer-shack ambiance.
 Open May 17-Columbus Day 11am-9pm.